vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 The *kaulikārtha* , the Kula meaning of the *vidyā* \( *śl* .
 51–68\), is meant to bring about a realization by the adept of the essential oneness of the *cakra* , the godhead, the *vidyā* , the guru, and his own self.
 The *śrīcakra* is shown as being born from the phonemes of the *vidyā* ; as being the cosmic, essential body \( *vapus* \) of the Goddess; and as having the *vidyā* as its essential nature.
 The Goddess is described as present in the cosmos as fi ve diff erent groups of divine aspects or entities, Yoginīs and so on.
 The adept is to realize and experience by *bhāvanā * that all of this is present in the *cakra* and in the *vidyā* and in his own body and that of the guru.
 To realize this is to gain liberation.

 The *sarvarahasya* , the “most secret of all” *arthas* \( *śl* .
 69–72\), is secret because it is a most direct way to fusion with the godhead.
-It is a *kuṇḍ alinī*
+It is a *kuṇḍalinī*

-yoga practice where the parts of the *śrīvidyā* , the fi fty Sanskrit phonemes, and the thirty-eight cosmic *kalās* are interiorized by the adept and made to ascend with his *kuṇḍ alinī* .
+yoga practice where the parts of the *śrīvidyā* , the fi fty Sanskrit phonemes, and the thirty-eight cosmic *kalās* are interiorized by the adept and made to ascend with his *kuṇḍalinī* .
 He thus experiences a cosmic pervasion lead-ing to liberation.

 Finally, the *mahātattva artha* , the one concerning the highest reality \( *śl* .